demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-ldap-users-of-domain

 ***
-Get the LDAP users of a given domain
+Get the LDAP users of a given domain.

 #### Base Command